renesas/ra-fsp-examples/example_projects/ek_ra4m2/adc_gpt_periodic_sampling/adc_gpt_periodic_sampling_ek_ra4m2_ep/readme.txt

   Select data size as 16 bit, user-specified minimum and maximum values to 0 and 4095 respectively, Channel as Mono, buffer size as 512 for each of the channels as Ping-Pong buffer is used of size 256 each.

-1) Segger RTT block address may needed to download and observe EP operation using a hex file with RTT-Viewer.
-   RTT Block address for hex file committed in repository are as follows:
-   a. e2studio: 0x20000a80
-   b.
-Keil: Not Available
-   c.
-IAR: Not Available

-2) If an EP is modified, compiled, and downloaded please find the block address (for the variable in RAM called _SEGGER_RTT) in .map file generated in the build configuration folder (Debug/Release).